 What’s up with Bang Keto Coffee?

 I’ll be pretty straight forward with you guys and I mean no disrespect to the company but I am not a fan of this product.
-Lately, I have put a little more focus into quality of foods and ingredients and have become a little more of a stickler about what I put in my body.
+I will say the product tastes incredible, no doubt there.
+But that is no surprise since all of Bangs products taste pretty great.
+However, lately I have put a little more focus into quality of foods and ingredients and have become a little more of a stickler about what I put in my body.
 I think that is a good decision, if you do not, that’s fine.
-But here are my thoughts.
+But here are my thoughts on this product.

 As with most packaged products, one of the first things that turns me off to this product is the length of the nutrition label.
 I understand that to make some products you may have to use certain emulsifiers or additives, but the amount contained in this product is more than I would like to consume regularly.